 If you have discolored or worn teeth, you can benefit from dental crowns.
 Also known as dental caps, dental crowns cover teeth and dental restorations.
-When treating patients with dental crowns, Dr. Randall or Melissa Stewart will prepare the tooth receiving the crown by removing a bit of the tooth structure.
+When treating patients with dental crowns, Dr. Randall Stewart or Dr. Melissa Stewart will prepare the tooth receiving the crown by removing a bit of the tooth structure.
 This preparation ensures that the dental crown will fit securely onto the tooth.
 Dental impressions will then be taken of the tooth or teeth receiving the crown.
 After several weeks, the permanent crowns will be inserted.
 They may be color-matched to teeth, depending on whether you chose a restoration with metal, porcelain, ceramic, or another type of material.
 Visit Stewart Dental Group for complete restorative dental services under one roof.

 Dental Crown Materials

 Dental crowns can be made from a variety of materials, including:

 - Stainless steel: Patients of all ages can benefit from this economical option.
 Stainless steel is durable and is a great option for back teeth and molars.